La Païva: Mistress of Henri Herz

-Lachmann left Villoing shortly after her son's birth, and after traveling to Berlin, Vienna, and Istanbul, she settled in Paris, near the Église Saint-Paul-Saint-Louis and assuming the name Thérèse.
-Around 1840, she became the mistress of Henri Herz (1803-1888), a pianist, composer, and piano manufacturer, whom she met at Bad Ems, a fashionable spa town in Germany.
+Lachmann left Villoing shortly after her son's birth and, after travelling to Berlin, Vienna, and Istanbul, she settled in Paris, near the Église Saint-Paul-Saint-Louis and assumed the name Thérèse.
+Around 1840, she became the mistress of Henri Herz (1803–1888), a pianist, composer, and piano manufacturer, whom she met at Bad Ems, a fashionable spa town in Germany.
 The relationship gained her entry into artistic, but not aristocratic, society.
 Richard Wagner, Hans von Bülow, Théophile Gautier, and Emile de Girardin were all friends of the couple.
 Although Herz often introduced Lachmann as his wife, and she was commonly called Madame Herz, the couple never married because she already had a husband.
-The couple had a daughter, Henriette (ca. 1847-1859), who was raised by Herz's parents.
+The couple had a daughter, Henriette (c.
+1847–1859), who was raised by Herz's parents.

-Lachmann's avariciousness took a toll on Herz's finances, and in 1848, after their affair began, he traveled to America to pursue business opportunities, including playing concerts, where his performances were characterized by "tameness and torpidity."
+Lachmann's avariciousness took a toll on Herz's finances, and in 1848, after their affair began, he travelled to America to pursue business opportunities, including playing concerts, where his performances were characterised by "tameness and torpidity."
 While he was abroad, Lachmann's spending continued, and Herz's family turned her out of the house in frustration.

-Joins the Demimonde
+Joining the demimonde

-When it became clear that Lachmann was destitute after Herz left for America, one of her friends, courtesan Esther Guimond, had a solution.
+When it became clear after Herz left for America that Lachmann was destitute, one of her friends, courtesan Esther Guimond, had a solution.
 She took Lachmann to a fashionable milliner named Camille, who advised the Russian émigré to seek her fortune in London, where she could take advantage of that "fairy-land in which noble strangers present beautiful women with £40,000 or £50,000 a year in pin-money."
 Dressed in borrowed finery, Lachmann "managed to get to...Covent Garden, where she made a profitable display of her other gifts".
 Her first British conquest was Edward Stanley, 2nd Baron Stanley of Alderley, and she became his mistress for a time.